KarchinLab/SVCFit/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-SVCFit is a super fast computational tool developed to calculate structural variant cellular fraction (SVCF) to aid the construction of tumor phylogeny.
-It takes unique characteristic of structural variants when computing SVCF to achieve more accurate result.
-Currently, our package work with Inversion, Deletion, and Tandem duplication.
+SVCFit is a fast computational tool developed to estimate the structural variant cellular fraction (SVCF) of inversions, deletions and tandem duplications.
+The SVCF can be used to incorporate these structural variants into a tumor evolutionary tree.

 ## Installation

-You can install the development version of SVCFit from [GitHub](https://github.com/) with:
+You can install SVCFit from [GitHub](https://github.com/) with:

 ``` r